marielgh/marielgh.github.io/nyctaxi.md

 We see there are no missing values.
 Out target variable is *trip_duration*.

-On the documentation of the competition in Kaggle, we can find the following description for the dataset features.
+On the documentation of the competition in Kaggle, we can find the following description for the dataset fields.
 In this exploratory data analysis we will explore each of them.

 **Data fields**
 - id - a unique identifier for each trip